 What is a Rake on a Roof and Explanation about It

 “What is a rake on a roof,” actually?
 Many roofing terminologies are hard to understand because they are not commonly used in everyday conversations unless you are a roofer, builder, or constructor.
-You may find several terms related to the roofing topics are decking, drip edge, eave, underlayment, and so many more.
+You may find several terms related to the roofing topics such as decking, drip edge, eave, underlayment, and so many more.

 See also : Choose 5 Main Low Sloped Roof Options